Power of Massage

 9 am - 7 pm 9 am - 7 pm 9 am - 7 pm 9 am - 7 pm 9 am - 7 pm 9 am - 12 noon Closed |

-Acute and chronic pain such as back, neck and shoulder pain can be heped with a deep tissue or Thai massage.
+Acute and chronic pain such as back, neck and shoulder pain can be helped with a deep tissue or Thai massage.

 It works by targeting the deeper layers of muscle and connective tissue rather than just the surface.
 There’s a clear reason it helps with muscle pain.